Caring For Your 1 Year Old Baby

 General Childcare Tips For Your One Year Old

 At 12 months of age, your baby is able to move around the house with relative ease.
 That’s why it’s so important to babyproof your home and always keep an eye on your little one.
 Never leave them unattended, not even for a second.

 Reaching your child’s first birthday is a special time.
 It’s a great opportunity to reflect on the last 12 months and think of all the amazing things to come.
-So take lots of photos and enjoy the journey of parenthood.
+Toddlerhood is next, so take lots of photos and enjoy the journey of parenthood!